CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 Such areas should not bear any indication of their use.
 Door signs such.
 B. DATA CENTER or ARCHIVE give a potential attacker, who has access to the building, hints, in order to be able to prepare his activities more purposefully and thus more successfully.

 If it is unavoidable to store business-relevant information or IT in rooms or building areas that are easily visible to outsiders (see also INF.1.M 34 Arrangement of buildings worth protecting), appropriate measures must be taken to prevent the glimpse or so to make sure that the use is not revealed.
 It is important to ensure that z.
-B. not only a window of a whole floor is provided with a screen.
+B. not only a window of an entire floor is provided with a privacy.

 #### INF.1.M17 Structural smoke protection [Planner]